damurashov/DeadSimpleTodo/README.md

 # Usage recommendations

 **Devise your own naming scheme**.
-For example, prefix your notes with an uppercase TAGS to take advantage of the entry sorting and filtering features.
+For example, prefix your notes with uppercase TAGS to take advantage of the entry sorting and filtering features.
 Like this: "WORK - claim the usb hub back".

 When you edit a note, each line of the document **will be parsed as a separate note**.
 Use this feature when you need to split a note into two;